tiborsimko/reana-auth-vomsproxy/README.rst

 ``reana-auth-vomsproxy`` provides a container image for creating and renewing a VOMS proxy certificate.
 The container image includes no additional logic or libraries, just the bare minimum to support the VOMS client.
-The image is configured to support authentication for the four experiments at CERN: ALICE, ATLAS, CMS and LHCb.
+The image is configured to support authentication for the four experiments at CERN's Large Hadron Collider (ALICE, ATLAS, CMS, LHCb), as well as `ESCAPE <https://projectescape.eu/>`_ Virtual Organization.

 ``reana-auth-vomsproxy`` was developed for use in the `REANA <http://www.reana.io/>`_ reusable research data analysis platform.